chessboy/ChessMelee/README.md

 ## Configuration
 Edit `Constants.swift`:
 - Change `Constants.Chessboard.boardCount` for more or less boards horizontally
-- You may adjust `Constants.Chessboard.rowCount` for more or less ranks vertically
+- Change `Constants.Chessboard.rowCount` for more or less ranks vertically
-- You may also want to adjust `Constants.Window.width` and/or `.height`

 Have fun!